• 1 403 678 4164

 Program Agenda

-Day 1: We will meet at the Yamnuska Office at 6:00 am for the trip.
+Day 1: We will meet at the Yamnuska Classroom at 6:00 am for the trip.
 After checking equipment and food we will drive to Jasper National Park and heads towards the Mt.
 Edith Cavell Hostel where we will hike to the Wates-Gibson Hut.
-The hike to the hut will take 5-7hours at a total of 19km with minimal elevation gain.
+The hike to the hut will take 5-6 hours at a total of 16.5 km with minimal elevation gain.

 Day 4: We will begin our final day with a great breakfast taking in the Tonquin Valley one more time out of the Wates-Gibson Hut before hiking 19km back to the vehicles and heading back to Canmore.